ShayHill/shayallenhill_site/_posts/2024-04-05-markov-chain.md

 }
 </style>

 AI doesn't have to be complicated.
 In this article, I'm going to show you how to build an artificial intelligence that can "live" on the back of a napkin.
-This is a carbon-based lifeform you can create with the carbon in your pencil, and your great grandmother could have done the same.
-This AI was invented in 1906.
+This is a carbon-based lifeform you can create with the carbon in your pencil, and your great grandmother could have done the same---this AI was invented in 1906.

 ## The Markov Chain